Be Inspired Blog - Arizona

 Hardscaped Landscaping Is Hotter Than You Think

 It can be tempting to cut down on your water bill by landscaping entirely with hardscape features like boulders, crushed rock, rock mulch, and artificial turf.
 However, they can actually increase the temperature surrounding your home and even lead to higher air conditioning bills.
-These landscaping features can actually increase the temperature of an area – absorbing heat from the sun and releasing it into the surrounding areas both day and night.
+These landscaping features absorb heat from the sun and release it into the surrounding areas both day and night.

 Artificial turf is another popular option for reducing landscape water use and can make a good alternative in small areas like parking lots or street-side beds.
 However, it also absorbs heat and will increase the temperature in the immediate area.
 In fact, it often becomes dangerously hot to bare feet if exposed to direct sunlight - making it a poor choice for patios and play areas and something for pets to avoid as well!